-The cutout Nellybelle below, from a set in Gary Keating's collection, also is clearly a 3B.
+The cutout Nellybelle above, from a set in Gary Keating's collection, is clearly a 3B.
 The set includes characters, horses and accessories, but Gary doesn't have the original packaging to identify the manufacturer.

 Although Roy Rogers was seen driving a CJ-3B in the Post cereals promotion, Nellybelle on the screen was always a CJ-2A.
 The cover of Gary's 1956 Pat Brady coloring book shown here has a pretty accurate 2A illustration as well.
 Gary says there are lots of Nellybelle pictures to color inside, along with other scenes from the ranch.

 See The Original Nellybelle for more details on the series and the original Jeep.